seftoner/hommie/README.md

 1. Get dependencies `flutter pub get`
 2. Run build_runer `dart run build_runner watch`

+## Running Home Assistant for Testing
+To test the app with Home Assistant, you can use the provided Docker configuration:

+1. Navigate to the docker directory
+2. Run `docker-compose up`
+3. Access Home Assistant at `http://localhost:8123`

+Default credentials:
+- Username: `admin`
+- Password: `yourpassword`

+Note: Make sure you have Docker installed on your system before running these commands.

 ## Contribution
 Contributions to this project are welcome!
 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.
 You can also open an issue to report bugs or suggest new features.